 - Login to your existing online account.

-- Click on ‘Profile’ (middle of the page).
+- Click on the ‘Add account’ icon.

 If you experience any difficulty adding or removing an account, contact us.

 No. In order for someone to access your account through the app or our website, they need your password.
 We have security measures in place to safeguard your online account.
 For instance, consecutive failed login attempts result in the user's online account being locked.